 This project was developed from scratch with all the children at Ramanas Garden.
 We began looking for inspiration by taking photographs around the gardens, drawing ‘en plein air’ around the compound, which was full of flowers, vegetables and animals.
-Although Ramana’s has flourishing gardens and wildlife, we realized the compound mainly consists of concrete and brick buildings.
+Although Ramana’s has flourishing gardens and wildlife, we realized the compound mainly consisted of concrete and brick buildings.
 For this reason, we decided to create mosaics in various places.
-Beginning with four of the columns of the classrooms and boys bedrooms, we then began to sprinkle mosaic suprises around the compound to add further colour.
-We found that representing the garden and its surroundings will make a stunning mosaic that reflected the spirit of the children’s house!
-We feel that this project is having a successful impact on the whole home in terms of participation as all hands have placed a tile somewhere around the gardens, including volunteers, staff and children of all ages.
+Beginning with four of the columns of the classrooms and boys bedrooms, we then began to sprinkle mosaic surprises around the compound to add more colour.
+We found that representing the garden and its surroundings made a stunning mosaic that reflected the spirit of the children’s house!
+We felt that this project had a successful impact on the whole home in terms of participation as all hands placed a tile somewhere around the gardens, including volunteers, staff and children of all ages.

 We see the importance of creating an awareness around the artwork, for the children to respect and value their work, and to be able to conserve the artworks for the future.
 It is essential that the children are proud, gain self- confidence through creating and have the responsibility of taking care of it.

 We decided to explore the media of collage as a way to build compositions from a different perspective.
-The basis of the collages is based on the photographs of the garden and the children’s portraits.
-Until now, we are seeing some fantastic developmental work and skills, however, most of the children are having difficulties making a composition by mixing different layers of media, shapes, images, pastels and water colour.
-The collage is a working process, which we are continuing to develop in daily workshops.
+The basis of the collages was based on the photographs of the garden and the children’s portraits.
+We saw some fantastic developmental work and skills, however, most of the children were having difficulties making a composition by mixing different layers of media, shapes, images, pastels and water colour.
+The collage was a working process, which we continued to develop in daily workshops.